 In our integrated curriculum, students examine a variety of literary genres that provide a well-rounded perspective to their studies in other subjects.
 Students learn through literary analysis, collaborative projects and public speaking.
 From 5th through 12th grades, students will deepen their skills and awareness.
 Forest Ridge students graduate as flexible thinkers who know how to communicate from their own, clear voice.

-Sixth-grade literature studies focuses on an exploration of active reading skills and evaluation of literary elements.
-Students are encouraged to build habits toward becoming lifelong readers and read fiction and non-fiction books and short stories as a class, in small groups and individually with an emphasis on sampling a variety of genres.
+Sixth-grade literature studies focus on an exploration of active reading skills and evaluation of literary elements.
+Students are encouraged to build habits toward becoming life-long readers and read fiction and non-fiction books as a class, in small groups, and individually with an emphasis on sampling a variety of genres.
 Short stories are also studied.
-In class workshops and mini-lessons introduce students to tools to help them read their independent reading books deeply and thoughtfully.
-Students practice reading skills and show their thinking in a reader’s notebook.
-Membean ® , an online resource, is used as a tool for building vocabulary.
+In class workshops and mini lessons introduce students to tools to help them read their independent reading books deeply and thoughtfully.
+Students practice reading skills and show their thinking in a Reader’s Notebook.
+The online resource, Membean, is used as a tool for building vocabulary.

 Writing in sixth grade focuses on developing a commitment to the full writing process rooted in the curriculum of the Teachers College Reading and Writing Project.
-Through a variety of projects, including creative stories, personal narratives, literary essays and information writing, students explore the steps of brainstorming, prewriting, drafting, revising, editing and publishing with the writing specialist.
+Through a variety of projects, including creative stories, personal narratives, literary essays and information writing, students explore the steps of brainstorming, prewriting, drafting, revising, editing, and publishing with the writing specialist.
 Emphasis is placed on crafting a clear thesis and providing evidence to support claims.
 In addition, conventions and mechanics exercises reinforce accuracy and clear communication in writing.
 The emphasis placed on writing at Forest Ridge challenges students to write effectively in all areas of the sixth-grade curriculum.

 ELL English I: Literature of Personal Identity